PubInv/Gluss-Pusher/Sprint2.md

 Using the arduino, I can now pop the carrier back and forth, though with only one coil I can't control it.
 The 2 amp limit is no problem with the bigger magnets.
 Occasionally the carrier gets stuck in one place, and slight touch moves it.
 I hope to improve that.
 Unfortunately, I have to take my machine apart in order to do that.

+June 2nd, 2015

+I now tried using the second "kicker" coil.
+It DOES indeed seem to allow me to control the direction of motion.
+Using this coil turned on for 100 ms before and after firing the main coil, I can make it go completely to the left or completely to he right (by switching the terminals on the second coil.)
+It is not 100% reliable, but it does work.

+I am now tempted to make the acrylic piston, in order to avoid the slight friction inherent in my taped-up magnet carrier.